sstandenhso/hso-theme-2025/README.md

 - swiper-button-next

+### HSO Products Swiper
+Same as above but the Brands/Products version used on the home page.

 ### About Section
 This section is for the main About Us section on the About page and is customizable.